ansys/pyensight/doc/source/calc_functions.rst

 ``Momentum(any parts, velocity, density).``

 Computes a vector variable :math:`m`.
-This function is defined as:
+This vector variable is defined as:

 :math:`m=\rho V`